GregStewart7/PROJECT-ORG-APP/database/README.md

 # Database Setup

-This directory contains the database schema and setup instructions for the Personal Project Management Software.
+This directory contains the database schema and setup instructions for TaskFlow.

 ## Schema Overview